 The goal of metronomic therapy is not to kill the tumor directly, but to target the tumor’s blood supply by preventing the growth of new blood vessels to the tumor and inhibiting suppression of the immune system by the tumor.

-Results on survival times are mixed,9 with some studies suggesting longer survival times when metronomic therapy is paired with traditional chemotherapy, and other studies showing no improvement in survival times.
+Results on survival times are mixed,9 with some studies suggesting longer survival times when metronomic therapy is paired with traditional chemotherapy and other studies showing no improvement in survival times.

 Radiation Treatments

-It is also recommended as palliative care for skin tumors that cannot be surgically resected (removed).
+Radiation is also recommended as palliative care for skin tumors that cannot be surgically resected (removed).
 It may be particularly effective in stanching bleeding from these tumors.5

 One small study also showed that stereotactic radiation reduced the frequency of pericardiocentesis needed in dogs with hemorrhagic (bleeding) right atrial heart masses.10